Māori and Indigenous Theology

 907.515 BICULTURAL RELATIONSHIPS: TIKANGA KAWENATA

 Be introduced to Tikanga Māori on the basis of understanding people in their contexts.
 It combines theological, theoretical, and historical reflection with the development of practices drawn from an integration of these.
 You will also be provided with an overview of tikanga Māori and theological views of kawenata (covenant) and justice and their application within community leadership in Aotearoa.
 There will be regular oral activities aimed at developing fluency in the use of te reo and tikanga in a range of settings.
 The culmination of this oral learning is participation in the Noho Marae, where an overnight stay on a marae provides an integrated opportunity to engage with Māori culture beyond the classroom.
+This is a compulsory course in the Diploma of Christian Studies (Theological Studies) and Bachelor of Theology programmes.

 312.515 NGĀ HUNGA HOHOURONGO (THE GOSPEL PEACEMAKERS)